Our Epic Vacation: Day 3

 We started off to “hike” the scenic loop and see what we could see.

-The Badlands are very fossil rich, so Joel had a great time looking for fossils with the girls, and not surprisingly, the girls loved it, too.
+The Badlands are very fossil-rich, so my husband had a great time looking for fossils with the girls, and not surprisingly, the girls loved it, too.

 Don’t I have the cutest family?